marios-zindilis/musicbrainz-django-models/README.md

 1. Model names use a `lowercase_with_underscores` naming format, for consistency with the naming used in the MusicBrainz Server.
-2. The database table name is explicitly define in the `Meta` class of each model, for consistency with the naming used in the MusicBrainz Server.
+2. The database table name is explicitly defined in the `Meta` class of each model, for consistency with the naming used in the MusicBrainz Server.

 ## License ##